Address Changes

 Tulane University is fully approved to offer instruction to students attending college under the provisions of the United States Code, Title 38, and Chapter 30, 31, 32, 33, 35, 1606, and 1607.

-The University contacts for students planning to use Veterans Administration (VA) benefits should contact their respective Veterans’ Certifying Officials in the following locations:
+Students planning to use Veterans Administration (VA) benefits should contact their respective Veterans’ Certifying Officials in the following locations:

 Newcomb-Tulane College - Undergraduate & Graduate, SoPA - Undergraduate/Graduate, Law, School of Social Work, School of Medicine (non-MD), and School of Business